timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 documentation on [chunk sizing][chunk-sizing].

 Though fitting chunks in memory gives the best performance, TimescaleDB doesn't *require* this setup.
 It still works with larger chunks.
-It uses Least Recently Used (LRU) caching on disk pages to choose which indexes and data to keep in memory.
+To choose which indexes and data to keep in memory, it uses Least Recently Used (LRU) caching on disk pages.

 ## Faster index updates
 TimescaleDB builds local indexes on each chunk, rather than global indexes